20 Freshest Web Designs, August 2020

 We never get tired of particle effects, like the one employed by Finland-based agency Motley.
 There’s some superb work in the portfolio, and it’s great to see a blog using Old Master paintings for thumbnails.

-The Ornamental sources leather goods for wealthy individuals, and luxury lifestyle firms.
+sources leather goods for wealthy individuals, and luxury lifestyle firms.
 Its site is minimal, with some drool-worthy handbags.
 We particularly liked the image zoom hover effect in the store.

-G.F Smith is one of the world’s leading paper suppliers.
+is one of the world’s leading paper suppliers.
 Its redesigned site is much simpler than its last, with some lovely touches, like the varied paper photography when you hover over product thumbnails.

-Raters is a new app that lets you discover new movies via reviews from people you trust.
+is a new app that lets you discover new movies via reviews from people you trust.
 This simple site does an exceptional job of previewing the app, across multiple device sizes.